 2024 entry requirements

-4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Maths at A and Chemistry and Physics plus English at National 5.
+4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred) including Maths at A and Chemistry and Physics plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.

 Widening access entry:

 4 Highers at AABB (by end of S6) (BBB must be achieved in one sitting S4-S6) including Maths at A and Chemistry and Physics plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.

 College of Science and Engineering